-A 95-mile, seven day, circular long distance walk exploring the rivers and valleys of the Yorkshire Dales.
+A 93-mile, eight day, circular long distance walk exploring the rivers and valleys of the Yorkshire Dales.

 Describe the trail in more detail…

 As its name suggests, the Tributaries Walk is focused on the rivers, becks and gills that flow through the valleys of the Yorkshire Dales.
 Beginning in Ingleton, the trail explores beautiful valleys and the high heather-clad moors that separate them.
 Visiting as many ‘dales’ as possible, the route meanders; picking out waterfalls, hidden caves, rocky escarpments and old pack-horse bridges.
-The guide book encourages interaction and includes a quiz to help walkers get the most out of their visit, with a final map challenge to test the grey matter.
+The guide book encourages interaction and includes a quiz to help walkers get the most out of their visit.

 What are the highlights?